Tommy Ton: Breakthrough

 Hong Kong-based high-end retail chain Lane Crawford, who asked Ton to shoot their Spring/Summer 2009 campaign.
 In Fall/Winter 2009 Ton was invited to sit on the front-row of a Dolce and Gabbana fashion show, along with fellow fashion bloggers Bryanboy, Garance Doré and Scott Schuman.
 This moment signaled a paradigm shift in fashion journalism.
 Following the Dolce and Gabbana show, Ton was hired by other fashion houses to shoot their fashion shows.
 In addition, publications such as The New York Times and The Boston Globe began requesting and running his photographs, thereby increasing his public profile in fashion media.

 Style.com

 Style.com editor-in-chief Dirk Standen asked Ton to cover fashion week for Style.com and GQ.
 Scott Schuman of The Sartorialist, who had previously held the position, was preparing to leave to focus on his personal projects.
 Since then, Ton remained the main contributor of fashion week street style coverage for both Style.com, and GQ, effectively making him the de facto photographer of record for fashion week street style.

 TommyTon.com

-On 2 September 2015, Ton launched his site, Tommyton.com and announced that he would not be joining Vogue Runway, which scooped up some senior editorial staff from Style.com, including Nicole Phelps, and launched 1 September 2015.
+On 2 September 2015, Ton launched his website, Tommyton.com and announced that he would not be joining Vogue Runway, which launched 1 September 2015.
 Instead, Ton will cover shows independently.
-Ton's site features more than 15,000 Ton-lensed images from the past decade, including those previously featured on Style.com, GQ.com and the photographer's former blog, Jak & Jil.
-In addition, Ton released numerous unpublished photographs and plans on posting new and exclusive images weekly, all of which readers can sort images by color, brand, trend and subject.
+Ton's site includes images from the past, including those previously featured on Style.com, GQ.com and the photographer's former blog, Jak & Jil, as well as previously unpublished photographs.